michaelklishin/propertied/README.md

 ## Project Maturity

-Propertied is *very* young and under active development.
+Propertied is a young project but unlikely radically change (it is too small in scope).

 ## Artifacts